Frameparts of classical racing bicycles

 Examples of uncut stamped/ pressed lugs can be seen in FIG.10 (so called blanks), sold by Bozzi in Italy, but probably made at Agrati.
 This is the way lugs come out of the production process.
 In FIG.11/12 we see two different cut patterns.
 The same blanks were used for other types, as we can see the1950 catalog from Emilio Bozzi.
 This manager was the owner of Wolsit, Frejus en Legnano.
 These were already well known trademarks before the war.
 Wolsit disappeared in the 60’s, but Frejus and Legnano were top of the line bikes until the seventies.

 The fitting of the pressed lugs was never accurate; it took the builder a lot of time making the right angles and fitting.
-In the seventies we see castings on the market made by the "lost-wax-model"-method.
+In 1973 we see castings on the market made by the "lost-wax-model"-method by ROTO.
 This proces is called "investmentcasting" in English; in Italy, where Cinelli promoted this production method, they talk about "microfusione".
 Parts made by this process are expensive, but the fitting and shaping are much better and that saves a lot of time during construction.
 Investment casting or the "lost-wax-model" has taken over the market of brazing parts during the eighties.
 Most factories, even Cinelli and Colnago outsourced the production to specialized firms like MFI (Micro-Fusione Italia).
 From 1990 we see nice investmentcasted lugs from Taiwan; leaflets by Longshen are pure bike-hardcore.
 Most of them are also available in stainless steel, a bit more expensive though.
 Rivendell, Henry James, Richard Sachs, and Pacenti are still making very fine lugs.
 Nostalgic too, because TIG-welding has pushed the brazed frame into a niche-market around 1995.

 Thousands of factories produced brazingparts over the years, even if you only look at the racingbike scene.
 Most parts were not marqued, and the succesfull designs were often copied.
 So the information on this site limited.